algolife-research/stochastic/doc/BACKEND_ARCHITECTURE.md

 ### Project Mode

-When running in Tauri, Phonon supports "Project Mode" where compositions are stored in a dedicated folder:
+When running in Tauri, Stochastic supports "Project Mode" where compositions are stored in a dedicated folder:

 ```
 MyProject/